romanovski24/quiz-2-correction/README.md

 1.Write the following mathematical expressions in Java.
 Assume variables `a`, `b`, and `c` have been declared and initialized.
 **answer** (-b + Math.sqrt(b*b -4*a*c)) / (2 * a)
 2. Complte he truth table
+\*
+the math format for the quadratuc formula through Math format on high language
+\

 | A      | B    |
 | ------------- |